April 16

 Conclusion :

-You should be able to select the flour that best meets your needs based on the product you want to make.
-Consider the protein content of each flour, as this will determine how well your baked product will turn out from the flour it is made from.
+You should be able to select the flour that best meets your perfect need.
+Consider the protein content of each flour.
+This will determine how well your baked product will turn out from the flour it is made from.